sgost/contentconcepts-data/services/academic_editing/english_editing/index.md

 <br>The first step in editing English content is to look it over and identify what needs to be changed.
 This is followed by developmental editing, which involves making changes to the structure and content of the text.
 English language editing concerns improving the flow of language and overall focus of the work.
 Proofreading involves checking for grammatical, punctuation, and spelling errors.

-## **Difference between Proofreading and English Language Editing**
+## **Proofreading vs English Language Editing**

-<br>[Proofreading vs language editing](https://contentconcepts.com/blog/manuscript-editing-services-for-research-papers-proofreading-copy-editing-substantive-editing-which-editing-level-should-i-select/) - Proofreadingis a type of editing that focuses on correcting errors in spelling, grammar, and punctuation.
+<br>[Proofreading vs language editing](https://contentconcepts.com/blog/manuscript-editing-services-for-research-papers-proofreading-copy-editing-substantive-editing-which-editing-level-should-i-select/) - Proofreading is a type of editing that focuses on correcting errors in spelling, grammar, and punctuation.
 English language editing goes beyond this to ensure that the writing is clear, concise, and effective in conveying the intended message to the target audience.
 It involves improving the overall flow of language, fixing awkward phrasing, and enhancing the overall readability and coherence of the writing.
 While proofreading is important, English language editing is essential for creating a polished and professional piece of writing.